Rectangular diagrams of surfaces: distinguishing Legendrian knots: Mirror diagrams and the standard contact structure

 There is an arbitrariness in the definition of an extended Giroux graph~$\widetilde{\mathscr G}$ of a convex surface~$F$ that allows to add more divided edges to it at our will.
 Such an addition will change the Legendrian equivalence class of~$\rho(F,\widetilde{\mathscr G})$.
 Propagations and shrinkings take care of this.

-\begin{defi} In the case of divided enhanced Legendrian ribbon graph \emph{a propagation} and \emph{a shrinking} have the same meaning as in the case of general divided enhanced spatial ribbon graphs (see Definition~\ref{propagation-def}).
-Two divided enhanced ribbon graphs~$\rho$ and~$\rho'$ are said to be \emph{stably Legendrian equivalent} if there is a divided enhanced Legendrian ribbon graph~$\rho''$ such that~$\rho''$ is Legendrian equivalent to~$\rho'$ and is obtained from~$\rho$ by finitely many propagations and shrinkings. \end{defi}
+\begin{defi} In the case of divided Legendrian ribbon graphs, \emph{a propagation} and \emph{a shrinking} have the same meaning as in the case of general divided spatial ribbon graphs (see Definition~\ref{propagation-def}).
+Two divided ribbon graphs~$\rho$ and~$\rho'$ are said to be \emph{stably Legendrian equivalent} if there is a divided Legendrian ribbon graph~$\rho''$ such that~$\rho''$ is Legendrian equivalent to~$\rho'$ and is obtained from~$\rho$ by finitely many propagations and shrinkings. \end{defi}

-\begin{theo} Let~$F$ and~$F'$ be two connected Giroux's convex surfaces with Legendrian boundary and very nice characteristic foliation, and let~$\mathscr G$, $\mathscr G'$ be their extended Giroux graphs, respectively.
-The enhanced divided Legendrian ribbon graphs~$\rho(F,\mathscr G)$ and~$\rho(F',\mathscr G')$ are stably Legendrian equivalent if and only if the surfaces~$F$ and~$F'$ are isotopic through the class of Giroux's convex surfaces with Legendrian boundary. \end{theo}
+\begin{theo} Let~$F$ and~$F'$ be two connected Giroux's convex surfaces with Legendrian boundary and very nice characteristic foliation, and let~$\mathscr G$, $\mathscr G'$ be their respective extended Giroux graphs.
+Suppose that all connected components of~$\partial F$ and~$\partial F'$ are essential.
+Then divided Legendrian ribbon graphs~$\rho(F,\mathscr G)$ and~$\rho(F',\mathscr G')$ are stably Legendrian equivalent if and only if the surfaces~$F$ and~$F'$ are isotopic through the class of Giroux's convex surfaces with Legendrian boundary. \end{theo}

 We omit the proof, which will be published elsewhere.